buraglio/Nokia-SROS-ExampleNet/README.md

 1. flatten.sh - A script that takes the SROS configuration and converts it to a paste-able, flattened format.
 Requires https://github.com/door7302/transcode-sros
 2. files named .flat.txt - flattened filed produced by the above script
 3. vsr* Nokia SROS configurations as stored in the flash.
 Usable in the "startup configuration" for Eve-NG
-5. Nokia PCE Lab.unl - the Eve-NG XML file that is the lab -- TO BE ADDED
+5. Nokia Lab.unl - the Eve-NG XML file that is the lab -- TO BE ADDED

 ### Diagrams and physical layout